gmccreight/mdpg/README.md

 I wanted to see what all the fuss is about, so we're using it instead of rspec.

+## Angular

+I hear it's the new hotness.

 ## Seattle Style